unifirejs/unifire/README.md

 [![Build Status](https://travis-ci.org/jpodwys/unifire.svg?branch=master)](https://travis-ci.org/jpodwys/unifire)
 [![codecov](https://codecov.io/gh/jpodwys/unifire/branch/master/graph/badge.svg)](https://codecov.io/gh/jpodwys/unifire)

-# Docs are current a WIP
+## These docs are currently a work in progress

 # Table of Contents
-Features
+* Features
-Guide
+* Guide
-Counter App
+* Counter App
-Todo App
+* Todo App
-Integrations
+* Integrations
-API
+* API

-# Features

-## Tiny
+## Features

-400 (brotli-compressed) bytes.
+__Tiny__ 400 (brotli-compressed) bytes.
 No dependencies.

-## Simple
-Everything you need is right here in one package.
-Including the constructor, Unifire has four public methods and one public property.
+__Simple__ Including the constructor, Unifire has four public methods and one public property.

-## Flexibility
-From single-store global state management all the way to a per-model multi-store setup, Unifire's got you covered.
+__Flexibile__ From single-store global state management all the way to a per-model multi-store setup, Unifire's got you covered.

-## TypeScript support
-The types are strong with this one.
-(This is my first go at making a `d.ts` file, so contributions are appreciated.)
+__TypeScript support__ The types are strong with this one.
+(This is my first time making a `d.ts` file, so contributions are appreciated.)

-## Efficient
-Unifire only calls a subscriber when one of its dependencies changes.
+__Efficient__ Unifire only calls a subscriber when one of its dependencies changes.
+If multiple dependencies change, it still only calls each applicable subscriber once.

-## Derived state
-Also referred to as "computed properties," Unifire allows you to subscribe directly to store-level derivations.
-Check out how simple Unifire's computed properties are:
+__Derived state__ Also referred to as "computed properties," Unifire allows you to subscribe directly to store-level derivations.

+__Sync and Async actions--in one__ Unifire doesn't care what your actions do--combine sync, async, even setTimeout calls into a single action--Unifire will call the right subscribers at the right time.

+__Batched updates__ Immediate, sequential updates get batched so that subscribers get called only when necessary.

+__Composable actions__ Call actions from other actions.
+Or don't.

+__Subscribe to properties not commits__ Unifire allows you to subscribe to one or more properties directly.

+__Register store modules at runtime__ Code-splitting is a first-class concern.
+Keep your state and actions where they belong and load them only when you need them.

 ```js
 const state = {